 Baie St. Paul charms.
 Think old Quebec City – but more compact (only a few blocks) and without the cobblestones.
 Throw in some art galleries (the most per capita in Canada), museums, blocks of locally owned shops, great little restaurants and centuries old homes.

-Even better – it’s an easy escape to Baie St. Paul from Quebec City.
+It’s an easy escape to Baie St. Paul from Quebec City.
 Allow just over an hour to drive the scenic 95 kilometres.

 EATING in BAIE ST. PAUL